Jasper Card Review: Earn Cash Back & Build Good Credit

 Secured credit cards typically require a cash deposit to open them.
 But you don't need perfect credit.

-The Capital One Secured Mastercard is geared toward people who are rebuilding credit.
+The Capital One Platinum Secured is geared toward people who are rebuilding credit.

 For example, you might consider this card if you have a bankruptcy or serious delinquencies on your credit history.